geaaru/database-release-manager/docs/sources/mariadb.md

                      index creation command under *indexes* directory where name of the file is equal to <TABLE_NAME>-<INDEX_NAME> with .sql extension.
-   * `--all-views`: Download all views from database and save every view under *views* directory
+   * `--all-views`: Download all views from database and save every view under *views* directory where name of the file is equal to <VIEW_NAME> with .sql extension.
-   * `--all-events`: Download all events/schedulers present on database and every event under *schedulers* directory
+   * `--all-events`: Download all events/schedulers present on database and every event under *schedulers* directory and save every evetn with a filename equal to event name and with .sql extension.
    * `--all`: Download all (except tables schema)
-   * `--procedure name`: Download a particular procedure with name
+   * `--procedure PNAME`: Download a particular procedure with name PNAME and save it under directory *procedures* with a name equal to PNAME with .sql extension.
-   * `--trigger name`: Download a particular trigger.
+   * `--trigger TNAME`: Download a particular trigger and save it under *triggers* directory.
-   * `--function name`: Download a particular function.
+   * `--function FNAME`: Download a particular function and save it under *functions* directory and save it with name <FNAME> and .sql extension.
-   * `--view name`: Download a particular view.
+   * `--view VNAME`: Download a particular view under *views* directory and save it with name <VNAME> and .sql extension.
-   * `--foreign-key name`: Download a particular foreign key.
+   * `--foreign-key FKNAME`: Download a particular foreign key under directory *foreign_keys* and save it with name <TABLE_NAME>-<FKNAME>
+                             and .sql extension.
-   * `--event name`: Download a particular event.
+   * `--event ENAME`: Download a particular event under directory *schedulers* and save it with name <ENAME> and .sql extension.
-   * `--index name`: Download a particular index (Require --index-table) Only one index a time.
+   * `--index IDXNAME`: Download a particular index (Require --index-table) and save it under directory *indexes* with name <TABLE_NAME>-<IDXNAME> and .sql extension.
+Only one index a time can be specified.
    * `--index-table tname`: Name of table of index to download.
 (To use with --index).
    * `--with-pk-indexes`: Download also primary key indexes.
                            (To use with --all|--index|--all-indexes)
    * `--all-tables`: Download all tables definitions that aren't present on target file.
 This option could be used with --file.
+                     Default path where save tables definitions is `creation_scripts/initial_ddl.sql`.
+                     Could be used also for append new tables to an existing file.
-   * `--table name`: Download schema of a particular table This option could be used with --file.
+   * `--table TNAME`: Download schema of a particular table This option could be used with --file.
-   * `--file file`: (optional) File where write tables definitions.
+   * `--file FILE`: (optional) File where write tables definitions.
                     Default is creation_scripts/initial_ddl.sql
-   * `--fk-table tname`: Table name of foreign key to download.
+   * `--fk-table TNAME`: Table name of foreign key to download.
 To use with --foreign-key.
                          If this param is missing dbrm try to identify table name.
 If there are more or one fkey with same name then elaboration is blocked.

-There are many options with `show` command so I propose only few examples here related with Openstack Juno database.
+There are many options with `downlaod` command so I propose only few examples here related with Openstack Juno database.

 *Download all indexes (not primary keys)*